repoze/repoze.configuration/docs/config.rst

 ==========================================================

-:mod:`repoze.configuration` comes with a configuration system that makes it possible to populate a dictionary and perform other arbitrary actions by loading a configuration file.
+:mod:`repoze.configuration` comes with a configuration system that makes it possible to perform arbitrary actions by loading a configuration file.
 The configuration file format is :term:`YAML`.
 Each "document" (a section that begins with the marker "---') in the YAML file represents one call to a :mod:`repoze.configuration` :term:`directive`.

 .. _definingdirectives: